 Protein is a macronutrient found in animal products that is an essential building block for the body.
+So you may wonder if eggs are a nutritious choice or how much protein is in an egg.
 With six grams of protein, an egg is a nutritious choice for anyone who wants to adopt a healthier eating regimen.
 If you’re on a high-protein diet, not many foods can pack a protein punch quite like eggs.

 High-protein diets can help build lean muscle and burn fat.
 Eggs are a convenient and versatile choice for vegetarians, athletes, or anyone who wants to boost their energy with a protein-rich diet.

 Did you know eggs can help you lose weight?
 The protein in eggs can help you feel full longer, so you’re less likely to snack between meals.
 Egg whites are a particularly smart choice for a diet high in protein and low in fat and calories.

 Whether fried, scrambled or boiled, eggs provide high levels of protein as well as vitamins and nutrients to energize your body throughout the day.

 A large egg has six grams of protein, and the egg white is the most protein-rich part — at about 3.6 grams of protein, egg whites contain more than half of the egg’s total protein content.

 But the yolk still provides a good deal of protein at 2.7 grams.
 If you choose to only eat egg whites, you lose out on key vitamins, nutrients and flavor found in the yolk.